Committees

 7. Timeline of Activities

-Jun 2: DBIO Program Committee Meeting to finalize the selections of New Focus Topics and existing sorting categories.
-The Chair then emailed the Program Chairs of DSOFT and GSNP to discuss co-sponsoring both sets of topics.
+May 5-May 11: DBIO Program Committee Meeting to finalize the selections of New Focus Topics and existing sorting categories.
+The Chair also held meetings with Program Chairs of DSOFT, DPOLY and GSNP to discuss overlaps and co-sponsoring both sets of topics.
 There is effectively no penalty to co-sponsoring sessions with another unit.
+Final list was due to APS May 11

 Jul 21: Deadline to submit tutorials